 An adult chameleon screen cage will cost between $110 and $160 and a wooden one with glass doors or a hybrid glass and screen one between $160 and $300.

-Now that you’ve got your chameleon a home to move into it’s time to take care of their lighting needs.
-It is of paramount importance you get this right from the beginning and I’ve written a more detailed article about this here to help you with your setup.
+Now that you’ve got your chameleon a home to move into, it’s time to take care of their lighting needs.
+It is of paramount importance you get this correct from the beginning, and I’ve written a more detailed article about this here to help you with your setup.

 The lighting setup not only provides heat for your chameleon but it also provides UVB light, essential for the production of vitamin D3 so it can absorb calcium.
 Without UVB lighting your chameleon will get ill very quickly and, if not fixed, will eventually die.